Doors Windows

 Digital locks

 Digital locks are programmable, keyless locks that can be used to secure any area of the home, from the garage to the front door or office.
 They are now mainly used in places where a access control you can rely on and where the use of normal keys is impractical due to the large number of people coming and going.
-They can be fitted to any kind of door - wooden, aluminium, glass or PVC.
+They can be fitted to any kind of door - wooden, aluminum, glass or PVC.
 The important thing is to match the level of security provided by the door.
-It is pointless to fit a high performance lock on a simple door with average or even low resistance.
+It is pointless to fit a high-performance lock on a simple door with average or even low resistance.

 Advantages and disadvantages of digital locks